Hamilton (musical): Parodies

 In April 2016, Jeb!
 The Musical appeared on the Internet with Jeb Bush in the place of Alexander Hamilton, with political figures like Donald Trump and Chris Christie holding supporting roles.
 A staged reading, given "just as much preparation as Jeb's campaign", was staged at Northwestern University in June of that year.
 The parody was crowdsourced, with contributions coming from a range of writers from Yale University, Boston University, McGill University and the University of Michigan, who met in a Facebook group named "Post Aesthetics".

 In 2016, Gerard Alessandrini, creator of Forbidden Broadway, wrote the revue Spamilton, which premiered at the Triad Theater in New York and also played at the Royal George Theatre in Chicago.
 It parodies Hamilton and other Broadway shows and caricatures various Broadway stars.

 On October 12, 2016, the American situation comedy Modern Family released the episode "Weathering Heights".
 The episode features a scene where Manny applies for college.
 To do so he records a parody of "Alexander Hamilton" as part of his application, complete with rewritten lyrics to accompany to his own life.
 It is revealed that most of the other applications are also Hamilton parodies.

 The 2022 Transformers: BotBots episode "I, Cheeseburger" prominently features a musical of the same name that directly parodies Hamilton, including an identical poster for the performance and fast-food-themed versions of several songs.

 "Weird Al" Yankovic recorded a polka medley of Hamilton songs in 2018 as part of the Hamildrops program, following it up in 2020 with a video using footage from the filmed version.

+Scamilton production

+In 2022, a church in Texas, known as The Door Christian Fellowship produced an illegal version of Hamilton known online as Scamilton.
+It was live streamed to YouTube reportedly around August 22, but it was reuploaded to YouTube on August 28, 2022.